What is content modeling

 The main part of content modeling is now done.
 However, flat whites can be a regular flat white or a soy flat white.
 The regular flat white is an instance of flat white.
 In content modeling, that’s called a content item.
 Content items are the actual representations of the content type (the template) that you created before.

-Extending the content model
+Extend the content model

 If you decide to serve breakfasts later, you might realize that you miss nutritional info and allergens on the website.
 These are common for coffee as well, so you want to add them to the existing Flat white content type, too.